EthicApp-Development/organization/README.md

 > EthicApp is a collaborative application to support students’ development of ethical discernment and moral reasoning.
 It is available as a web application that can be accessed by any device with a capable web browser, including desktop computers, smart phones, or tablets.
 EthicApp works in face-to-face or distributed settings, synchronously or asynchronously. [[1]](#1)

 This repository contains information of the [`EthicApp-Development` GitHub organization](https://github.com/EthicApp-Development) exclusively for developing the EthicApp project, which main repository is [`ethicapp-main`](https://github.com/EthicApp-Development/ethicapp-main).
+For a much more detail and technical explanation of the project, consider reviewing the paper *Automatic Content Analysis of Student Moral Discourse in a Collaborative Learning Activity* at the [references section](#appendix-references).

 ## Vision and goals